Skip to content

 After submission, report the job ID, run name, and output directory.

 • Keep each Boltz call as a top-level command that starts with boltz-api.
-This works better with agent permission prompts than shell-wrapped command strings.
+This works better with agent permission prompts than shell-wrapped command strings

 • Use the same slug for --idempotency-key and download-results --name so retries resume instead of creating duplicate runs.
+The API will reject payloads which pass the same idempotency key with different inputs

-• Keep payload files and output directories in the working directory, for example prediction-input.yaml and ./boltz-experiments.
+• Keep payload files and output directories in the working directory, for example prediction-input.yaml and ./boltz-experiments

-• Run download-results with the agent runtime’s managed long-running command mode when available.
-Avoid shell backgrounding with & or nohup.
+• Run download-results with the agent runtime's managed long-running command mode when available.
+Avoid shell backgrounding with & or nohup

-• Check progress later with boltz-api --format json download-status --name "<run-name>" --root-dir "./boltz-experiments".
+• Check progress after job submission with boltz-api --format json download-status --name "<run-name>" --root-dir "./boltz-experiments"

 Next, see Predict structure and binding for the full structure prediction example.